Business Survey Finds 41.5% of Executives Planning a Full-Time Return to the Office

 According to Mr. Mines, the survey findings suggest that many businesses may be underestimating the changes needed to optimize workplaces for health and safety and accommodate the evolving requirements of a hybrid work model in which employees blend working from different locations, including home, on the go, or the office.

 Fewer than one out of five businesses (18.3%) have already reconfigured their spaces, and 21% are planning to make either modest or substantial adjustments to their spaces.
 8% of respondents said they are not sure how to reconfigure their office space.

 Among those business executives who are making changes to their offices, optimizing floor plans tops the list of redesign priorities (17.7%), followed by integrating new technology (12.8%) and implementing aesthetics that promote wellness (7.4%).

-WB Wood conducted the survey via Google Surveys from March 18, 2021 to March 30, 2021 and screened 3,651 participants to include 208 qualified responses from the c-suite, senior executives, founders, and board members who have decision-making authority or input regarding their companies’ office space.
+WB WOOD conducted the survey via Google Surveys from March 18, 2021 to March 30, 2021 and screened 3,651 participants including 208 qualified responses from the c-suite, senior executives, founders, and board members who have decision-making authority or input regarding their companies’ office space.
 Respondents were men and women aged 35-65+ who reside in the Northeastern United States.

 Media Contact for WB Wood: